 The primary reason to delete node_modules folders is their substantial size.
 A single project’s dependencies can easily exceed several hundred megabytes, and complex applications might even reach gigabytes.
 When developing multiple projects, duplicate copies of identical libraries proliferate across your system, leading to inefficient use of storage.
 Beyond disk space, occasionally removing node_modules can also:

-• Resolve Dependency Conflicts: A fresh installation (npm install or yarn install) after deletion often resolves obscure dependency issues or version conflicts that might arise during development.
+npm installoryarn install) after deletion often resolves obscure dependency issues or version conflicts that might arise during development. - Improve Portability: While

 It is important to remember that node_modules are recreated automatically by package managers when needed, making their deletion a safe operation as long as package.json and package-lock.json (or yarn.lock) files are intact.